ethan-cheong/ethan-cheong.github.io/_posts/2021-01-28-ml-and-metrics.md

 ![Linreg](/assets/mlmetrics/plot.png)

 This model doesn't fit the data superbly, but it helps us to better understand the relationship between the number of exclamation marks in a text message and whether the author was angry or not.
 Will this help us make predictions?
 Maybe - but it definitely won't be as accurate as BERT.
-Nonetheless, it sheds light on a linear relationship between factors, something that BERT just can't do (Whether there's any causation between them is something else entirely).
+Nonetheless, it sheds light on a linear relationship between factors, something that BERT just can't do (Whether there's any causative relationship between them is something else entirely).

 # So what?
 What does this all mean?
-Well, even in a data science context, _interpretability is important_.
+Well, even in a machine learning context, _interpretability is important_.
 If a model performs well, why not just trust it and ignore why it made a decision, regardless of how complicated it made things?
 [This paper](https://arxiv.org/abs/1702.08608) goes into it in more depth, but to summarize:
 * A single metric (like Mean Squared Error / Classification Accuracy) is an incomplete description of real-world task.
 Learning why something happened might give you reasons why a model failed/succeeded, and let you improve it further
 * Debugging a model (say if it fails miserably on a new prediction set) is much easier when you know how it works
 * You may need to justify how your model works to others (maybe a boss), and understanding how a model works doesn't mean you'll be able to explain it simply to someone without the expertise (they may just get bored).